alex-netkachov/pwd/README.md

 While copying text to the clipboard `clip.exe` is used for Windows and WSL, `pbcopy` is for mac, and `xsel` is for Linux.

+## TODO

+- cleanup this file, use its content in helps
+- .export with new password
+- .html with new password
+- pin external references and protect them with hashsets

 ## Story of pwd

-For years I was in a search for the right password management tool.
-I've started many, many years ago, with a plain text file.
+The right password management tool is hard to find.
+I've started many, many years ago, with a text editor.
 The Internet wasn't a thing yet.
-OMG, even networks were not a thing so a plain text file wasn't actually a bad idea.
+Even networks were not a thing so a plain text file wasn't actually so bad.

 Over the years a few things happened:

-- number of records in my passwords database had grown significantly (like 1500 or something)
+- Number of records in my passwords database had grown significantly.
-- I store not only passwords, but all different types of files as well (ssh keys, pdfs, etc)
+- There are not only passwords, but all sorts of files as well (ssh keys, pdfs, etc).
-- Internet had brought a whole set of new threats
+- Internet had brought a whole set of new threats.

-So I'd evaluated a lot and tried some of the tools that claimed to help me manage my passwords.
-Some of them really did actually and I've used these one for a while: truecrypt, Password Commander, KeePass, 1Password.
+I'd tried some of the tools that claimed to help me manage passwords.
+Some of them was really helpful and I've used these one for a while: truecrypt, Password Commander, KeePass, 1Password.

-Believe me, moving from one to another isn't fun.
+Moving from one to another is no fun.
 I wouldn't if I did not have to.
-But what are the alternatives if the application is just discontinued, or your dream job requires you to change an operating system?
-You cannot really let your software make live decisions for you, don't you agree?
+But what are the alternatives if the application is just discontinued, or your want to change an operating system?
+You cannot really let your software make decisions for you, don't you agree?

 Suffering enough, I came up with a list of requirements for the password management software: